oldnomad/picosocks5/src/picosocks5.md

     per user and method pair.

 `-A`, `--anonymous`
-:   Allow amomymous access even if there are users in the authentication
+:   Allow anonymous access even if there are users in the authentication
     files.

 `-B` _bind-address_, `--bind` _bind-address_